 Kimberly has lived in Forestville since 1991 and served briefly on the Hollydale Mutual Water Company Board before it was annexed to the RRCWD.
 Although a relative newcomer to the Forestville area when compared to the existing Board members and staff, she has a strong interest in water quality, reliability, responsible use of limited fresh water resources, as well as management of public funds in the service of those ends.

-Ed Monroe, Vice President
+Richard McGowan, Vice President

 A refugee from Los Angeles and Forestville resident since 1972, Rich McGowan joined the board in 1987.